FlareTiming/flaretiming/www-hakyll/posts/2019-03-01-points-fit-the-curve.rst

     <div class="column is-one-third">
       <p>The equation for the allocation of points for reach, the linear
-      distance flown irrespective of where the pilot lands or how difficult the courseline is a simple ratio.
+      distance flown irrespective of where the pilot lands or how difficult the courseline, is a simple ratio.
       </p>
       <p id="eqn-reach"></p>
       <p>When I was not including the pilots making it to the end of the